EnactProtocol/encat-spec-and-tools/README.md

 ### Environment Variables

-Environment variables define the configuration and secrets required for capability execution.
+Environment variables define the configuration and secrets required for tool execution.

 ```yaml
 env: